bigmlcom/python/docs/101_anomaly.rst

     anomaly_score = api.create_anomaly_score(anomaly, input_data)

-If you want to assign scores to the original dataset (or a different dataset), you can do so creating a `batch_anomaly_score` resource.
+If you want to assign scores to the original dataset (or a different dataset), you can do so by creating a `batch_anomaly_score` resource.
 In the example, we'll be assuming you already created an `anomaly` following the steps 0 to 5 in the previous snippet and that you want to score the same data you used in the anomaly detector.